 In a similar vein, does Paul’s words tell us anything about which individuals, that is, who will be in Christ?
 No.

-However, some may assert that before creation God chose Jim, but not John.
+Nevertheless, some will assert that before creation occurred God chose Jim, but not John.
 Does it matter whether God chose who would be in Christ?
 Yes.
 A tremendous distinction exists between claiming God selected Jim versus God has chosen what would happen for Jim if he enters Christ.

 I can imagine someone who insists God created salvation’s roll call prior to creation objecting, “But it says, ‘God chose us in Christ.’
 This means he specifically chose you and me.
 We are the ‘us’.”